 At ADE, we offer an extensive range of air quality testing and air monitoring services for a wide range of clients and situations including for the workplace, hazard exposures and environmental.
 We have our own in-house NATA accredited laboratory in Sydney, which allows us to prioritise samples and offer fast turnaround times.

-Our Environmental Consultants (based in Sydney, Newcastle and Melbourne) perform investigations tailored specifically to each client’s needs – ranging from a preliminary survey through to detailed Employee Exposure Assessments, which can determine potential exposure to certain elements such as indoor air quality, noise levels, exposure to chemicals, asbestos etc. Our team will recommend engineering controls, personal protective equipment (PPE) or remedial action as necessary.
+Our Environmental Consultants and Occupational Hygienists (based in Sydney, Newcastle, Brisbane and Melbourne) perform investigations tailored specifically to each client’s needs – ranging from a preliminary survey through to detailed Employee Exposure Assessments, which can determine potential exposure to certain elements such as indoor air quality, noise levels, exposure to chemicals, asbestos etc. Our team will recommend engineering controls, personal protective equipment (PPE) or remedial action as necessary.

 All ADE reports issued include advice and recommendations on whether environmental and/or contract standards are met and if any remedial actions are required.

 ADE Consulting Group have extensive experience in testing the air quality inside buildings.
 There are six key air pollutants to which most Australians are exposed to, these being carbon monoxide, ozone, sulphur dioxide, nitrogen dioxide, lead and particles.
 The exposure levels for these pollutants were determined by the Air NEPM (National Environment Protection Measurement for Ambient Air Quality) standards recommended by the National Environmental Protection Council (NEPC) in 1998 to be legally binding and enforced by the year 2008.
 In addition to the six key air pollutants, ADE Consulting Group can provide monitoring for Air Toxics, these being benzene; formaldehyde; benzo(a)pyrene as a marker for Polycyclic Aromatic Hydrocarbons; toluene; and xylenes.